xu3u4/Rails/README.md

-# Rails
+# React on rails
-A calculator based on RoR
+A pilot study to use react on Rails.